Perception isn’t always the same thing as reality, even when it comes to something as “objective” as your product’s value.

 In a normal grocery store, there are so many decisions to make regarding quality and value, not to mention feeling good about the source of the food.
 Whole Foods makes it simple, and there’s value in that (reflected in the price, too).

 Another company that does well with this model: Crate and Barrel.
-They spend some of their advertising budget on gift certificates for its customers to finance projects on DonorsChoose.
+They spend some of their advertising budget on gift certificates for customers to finance projects on DonorsChoose.

 They give two people water for life when you buy an engagement ring, so you can feel even more awesome about an already special occasion.